ireade/nd1309-real-estate-marketplace/RUBERIC.md

 ## Project Deliverables

-- [ ] Student includes a README to explain how to test thier code.
+- [ ] Student includes a README to explain how to test their code.
 - [ ] Student provides Contract Addresses, Contract Abi's, OpenSea MarketPlace Storefront link's.

 ## ERC721